datacarpentry/datacarpentry.github.io/_posts/2017-10-18-long-term-survey-results.md

 ## Highlights from our long-term survey

 The majority of our respondents:
-+ Gained confidence in the tools that were covered during their workshop (77%).
++ Gained confidence in the tools that were covered during their workshop (85.3%).
-+ Became more motivated to continue learning the tools covered in their workshop (88%).
-+ Reported improving their coding practices (70%).
++ Reported improving their coding practices (63.1%).

 Respondents also substantially increased their frequency of use of programing languages (R, Python, etc.), databases (Access, SQL, etc.), version control software and/or the Unix shell, incorporating these tools into their regular workflows.
 Nineteen percent of respondents transitioned from using these tools once a month or less to weekly or daily use per the figure below.